 or until an order is made under section 42, whichever happens first.

-(16) A person claiming to be the owner of a vehicle seized under subsection (11) or (12) may apply to the Magistrates Court for an order that the vehicle be delivered to him.
+(16) A person claiming to be a responsible person for a vehicle seized under subsection (11) or (12) may apply to the Magistrates Court for an order that the vehicle be delivered to him.

 (17) A vehicle detained —